1st Year Expression - Lights Out

 06 ★ Performance Test -- "You should leave now" 1289 - 1345 Script

-07 At the Apartment -- Diana appears / The next day, Emma and Becca talk about Martin 1342 - 1692 Listening
+07 At the Apartment -- Diana appears / The next day, Emma and Becca talk about Martin.
+1342 - 1692 Listening

-08 Flashback -- Becca remembers her past, and then she meets Bret 1684 - 1866 Listening
+08 Flashback -- Becca remembers her past, and then she meets Bret.
+1684 - 1866 Listening

 09 At the House -- Becca and Bret search the house for clues about Diana.
 1863 - 2243 Meaning Check

-10 ★ Performance Test -- Becca and Bret escape the House.
+10 ★ Performance Test -- "I was attacked!"
 2222 - 2243 Script

 11 At the House -- Mom and Martin return home for a movie night.
 2243 - 2457 Listening

-12 Diana's Research -- Becca talks to Martin about the past 2458 - 2804 Listening
+12 Diana's Research -- Becca talks to Martin about the past.
+2458 - 2804 Listening

 Depending on time, some of these classes can be cut.
 For listening classes, we'll run through the dialogue again and again so students have a chance to listen many times.
 After listening is complete, we'll quickly go through the meaning of the dialogue if it's necessary.
 Some classes, like 12, focus only on the dialogue's meaning.